cmaurini/MU4MES03/book/chapters/01/build_your_frame.md

 ### I. Mola beam (TD2 Exercice 2)

 Resume your results on the Exercice 2 of TD2 on the comparison between the analytical solution and the experimental finding for the cantilever `Mola` beam.
 You should give the following results and comment
-- The value of the equivalent bending stiffness $(EI)_\mathrm{equiv}$ of the beam
+- The value of the equivalent bending stiffness $(EI)_\mathrm{equiv}$ of the beam.
-- The analytical solution for the displacement of the tip of the beam
+- The analytical solution for the displacement of the tip of the beam.
-- The experimental value of the displacement of the tip of the beam
+- The experimental value of the displacement of the tip of the beam.

 ### II.
 Frame structure